Aspallar/OpBot/README.md

 @OpBot create \<op> \<size> \<day> [\<time>] [\<mode>]

 \<op> is one of
-EV  Eternity Vault
+* EV  Eternity Vault
-KP  Karagga's Palace
+* KP  Karagga's Palace
-EC  Explosive Conflict
+* EC  Explosive Conflict
-TFB Terror From Beyond
+* TFB Terror From Beyond
-SV  Scum and Villainy
+* SV  Scum and Villainy
-DF  The Dread Fortress
+* DF  The Dread Fortress
-DP  The Dread Palace
+* DP  The Dread Palace
-RAV The Ravagers
+* RAV The Ravagers
-TOS Temple of Sacrifice
+* TOS Temple of Sacrifice
-GF  Group Finder (will
+* GF  Group Finder (will create whatever op is in group finder on the specified day.)

 \<size> is 8 or 16